IST356M001SP25/assignment-08-ccsirey/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+this was one where I felt like it got easier as I went on.
+For the functions.
+I needed to think back group pivot tables and all of that.
+It is something I've learned a few times by now but I always seem to find it a bit tricky.
+I am also not used to using the __name__ function.
+Typically I just pass it because I don't really need it.
+But i guess making it required was smarts because I was more committed to figuring it out :).
+The first mapping function I found to also be a bit tricky, but found making the bar charts to be pretty easy.